d-khan/python/OOP/4 Methods.md

 ```__module__``` is a string, too - it **stores the name of the module which contains the definition of the class**.

-Let's check it - run the code in the editor.
+Let's check it - run the following code.

 ```python
 class Classy: